 Social media is an easy, popular way to stay in touch with others, meet new people, post pictures, and much more.
 For many people, Facebook and other platforms are an important part of their social lives, which can add an extra layer of complication during a divorce.
 For people who have significant portions of their lives online, it can be emotionally and technically challenging to divorce on social media as well.

-For some people, divorce in real life means unfriending people, taking down photos and taking other steps to extricate the online lives of the two partners.
+For some people, divorce in real life means unfriending people, taking down photos, and taking other steps to extricate the online lives of the two partners.
 This can be emotionally difficult during an already complex legal and financial process.
-This is especially true for Arizona millennials going through divorce.
+This is especially true for Arizona millennials going through a divorce.

 Some have said that millennials have killed divorce, and while that not may be completely true, they have done many things to change it.
 Social media decoupling is just one aspect of modern divorce that did not necessarily apply in the past.
 No matter the circumstances of the divorce, an Arizona reader will find it beneficial to discuss his or her family law choices with an experienced attorney.